Updated November 16, 2023

 Car accidents are far more common during bad winter weather.
 Add to this the fact that car accidents are the leading cause of fetal death as a result of maternal injuries and your decision to stay home during bad weather makes far more sense.
 (Source).

 We know that staying at home is not always an option.
-As healthcare providers, we know that bad weather may not be an excuse for not going into work.
+As healthcare providers, we know that bad weather may not be an excuse for not going to work.

 Here are some of the factors to consider: